tshepang/blog/content/Rust week of 2016-09-16.md

 tags = ['Rust']
 +++

 I looked at [bcrypt], which helps with secure password storage.
-I don\'t quite understand how it works, but I\'ve seen that it prevents brute-force attacks\... there is lots of CPU usage during hashing and verification.
+I don't quite understand how it works, but I've seen that it prevents brute-force attacks... there is lots of CPU usage during hashing and verification.

-I continued playing with Nickel ([started few weeks ago]), and am liking it more, largely due discovering a less-magical way of doing things where you\'d use functions instead of a macro named `middleware`.
-I\'ve also been playing with [nickel-jwt-session], which offers such a convenient API to use for working with [JSON Web Tokens].
+I continued playing with Nickel ([started few weeks ago]), and am liking it more, largely due discovering a less-magical way of doing things where you'd use functions instead of a macro named `middleware`.
+I've also been playing with [nickel-jwt-session], which offers such a convenient API to use for working with [JSON Web Tokens].
 I even made [two][] [small] contributions to the project.